Chart Color Schemes

 Cameron Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Cameron Park, as per the latest Census evaluation, 95.9% of dwellings were houses, with the remaining 4.1% consisting of semi-detached homes, apartments, and other dwelling types.
-This is compared to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
+Cameron Park's dwelling structures, as per the latest Census, consisted of 95.9% houses and 4.1% other dwellings.
+This contrasts with Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
 Home ownership in Cameron Park stood at 22.5%, with mortgaged dwellings at 55.4% and rented ones at 22.2%.
-The median monthly mortgage repayment was $2,167, exceeding Non-Metro NSW's average of $1,733.
-The median weekly rent in Cameron Park was recorded at $510, higher than Non-Metro NSW's figure of $330.
-Nationally, Cameron Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, exceeding Regional NSW's average of $1,733.
+The median weekly rent in Cameron Park was $510, higher than Regional NSW's $330.
+Nationally, Cameron Park's median monthly mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while its median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing